Initiatives for Climate Change

 Greenhouse Gas (GHG) Emissions

-In 2024, the impact of solar panel installation and other measures resulted in an 18.5% reduction in total SCOPE1(direct emissions associated with fuel combustion in boilers, furnaces) and SCOPE2(indirect emissions associated with the purchase of electricity, steam, heat, or cooling) emissions compared to 2021.
-However, due to a decline in production volume, emissions per unit of production increased by 1.7%.
+In 2025, the impact of solar panel installation and other measures resulted in a 13.9% reduction in total SCOPE1(direct emissions associated with fuel combustion in boilers, furnaces) and SCOPE2(indirect emissions associated with the purchase of electricity, steam, heat, or cooling) emissions compared to 2021.

 Going forward, we will take various measures to achieve our goal of reducing total emissions by 42% by FY2030 compared to FY2021 levels.
 We will also calculate GHG emissions related to Scope 3 (indirect emissions throughout the entire supply chain other than Scope 1 and Scope 2) and make efforts to reduce them.